Gary Puckett: Solo career

-After the release of his 1971 album, Puckett’s contract was terminated.
+After the release of his 1971 album, Puckett's contract was terminated.

-Afterwards, Gary lived a private life throughout the rest of the 70s, studying acting and dance and working in theatrical productions in and around Los Angeles before he made a comeback into working in the music industry as a solo artist in the 1980s.
+He lived a private life throughout the rest of the 1970s, studying acting and dance and working in theatrical productions in and around Los Angeles, before he made a comeback in the music industry as a solo artist in the 1980s.

-Puckett was on the bill for the first Monkees reunion tour in 1986, along with the Grass Roots and the then line-up of Herman's Hermits.
+Puckett was on the bill for the first Monkees reunion tour in 1986, along with the Grass Roots and Herman's Hermits.

-After a decade out of the public eye, Puckett started making Solo releases again, starting with the 1982 album “Melodie”.
-He has since released more albums, including, “Love Me Tonight” (1992), “As It Stands” (1995), “Time Pieces” (1996), “Is This Love” (1997), as well as a Christmas album in 2001.
-Puckett’s latest album is “This Is Love” (2006).
+After a decade out of the public eye, Puckett released Melodie (1982) followed by Love Me Tonight (1992), As It Stands (1995), Time Pieces (1996), and Is This Love (1997), as well as a Christmas album in 2001.
+Puckett's latest album is This Is Love (2006).

+Puckett, along with Michael McDonald, joined Ringo Starr & His All-Starr Band in San Diego as a guest to sing the Beatles song "With a Little Help from My Friends" on June 26, 2000.

 He was interviewed by Studio 10 in 2019.

 Puckett opened a Cameo account in 2021.

 Personal life

 Gary Puckett married his first wife, Shirley Puckett, in 1979; they are now divorced.
 He married Lorrie Haimes on May 18, 2000.
-Lorrie has two daughters from a previous marriage, who Gary looks on and treats as his own.
+Gary has two stepdaughters from his wife's previous marriage.
 He currently lives in Clearwater, Florida.

+Since 1990, Puckett has been a born-again Christian, after having followed the teachings of Maharishi Mahesh Yogi for many years.
+While meditating in 1985, Puckett said he heard the Lord tell him there was a better path to follow.